 Below you can see both versions of the trees.
 I took the picture on the left the night I finished building the main trees, but before adding the dowels.
 Then I added the dowels to the big tree and took the pic on the right the following morning.
 Honestly, I like it both ways, with and without ornaments.

-If you love the look of these trees but you’re not super into DIY projects, then definitely check out these Crate & Barrel “Chalet Trees” because they are almost the same look and even have cute ornaments you can choose to get with them!
+If you love the look of these trees but you’re not super into DIY projects, then definitely check out these Crate & Barrel “Chalet Trees” because they are almost the same look and even have cute ornaments you can choose to get with them, or also this similar Target candle holder tree!
 And to see more Christas decor ideas that I love this year, just click here!